mana-ethereum/mana/apps/exleveldb/README.md

 The two arguments passed to the anonymous function, `fun` are a key and `acc`.

+### map/2
+Takes a reference as returned by `open/2` and an anonymous function, and maps over the key-value pairs in the datastore.

+Returns the results of applying the anonymous function to every key-value pair currently in the datastore.

+The argument to the anonymous function is `i` for the current item, i.e. key-value pair, in the list.

+### map_keys/2
+Takes a reference as returned by `open/2` and an anonymous function, and maps over the keys in the datastore.

+Returns the results of applying the anonymous function to every key in currently in the datastore.

+The argument to the anonymous function is `i` for the current item, i..e key, in the list.

+### stream/1
+Takes a reference as returned by `open/2`, and constructs a stream of all key-value pairs in the referenced datastore.

+Returns a `Stream` struct with the datastore's key-value pairs as its enumerable.

+When calling `Enum.take/2` or similar on the resulting stream, specifying more entries than are in the referenced datastore will not yield an error but simply return a list of all pairs in the datastore.

+### stream_keys/1
+Takes a reference as returned by `open/2`, and constructs a stream of all the keys in the referenced datastore.

+Returns a `Stream` struct with the datastore's keys as its enum field.

+When calling `Enum.take/2` or similar on the resulting stream, specifying more entries than are in the referenced datastore will not yield an error but simply return a list of all pairs in the datastore.

 ### destroy/2
 Remove a database, which implies that the database folder is deleted.
 Before calling `destroy/2` the database has to be closed with `close/1`.
 Returns `:ok` on success and `{:type, 'reason for error'}` on error.